murkov93/murkov93/README.md

 # Hi, I'm murkov93

-I'm a first-year Bachelor's student in Cybersecurity at EPITA.
+I'm a first-year Bachelor's student in Cybersecurity at EPITA (Paris).
 I primarily code in Python and C, with additional knowledge in SQL, HTML/CSS, and JavaScript.
 I enjoy tackling new challenges and actively participate in numerous CTF competitions.